H3licopter/beanstalk/DEV_NOTES.md

-# Development Notes:
+# Development Notes
-- Should scenes have closing keywords instead? so it's more obvious where a scene is closed, or does this not matter in practice?
-- Strict types?
-Like string match constraints or number range types
+- work on config structures
+- Objects are stripped of methods when parsed into JSON or protobuf format
+- Support for SPA solutions, or MPA focused only?
+- Print styles?
+- Handling no JS browsers?

 # Future Stuff
 @ - HTTP and sockets, server communication etc.